-Across the semester, you will be working on a research proposal-a design for an experiment or other empirical investigation-for a project that you will conduct from start to finish next semester (Fall 2015).
+Across the semester, you will be working on a research proposal-a design for an experiment or other empirical investigation-for a project that you will conduct from start to finish next semester (Fall 2016).
 The proposal has several parts, each building upon the other.
 Your research proposal, which is due toward the conclusion of this semester and must be written in APA style, will have a title page, abstract page, an introduction, Method section, potential Results section, Reference list (containing at least 8 empirical journal article references).
-[Relevant information on APA style and these paper components is available in the Publication Manual and in the We will discuss APA style in class and it is highlighted in your texts.
-Portions of your proposal will be submitted in advance and will be ungraded (you will, however, receive comments); other parts will be graded.
+[Relevant information on APA style and these paper components is available in the Publication Manual and in the text.
+We will discuss APA style in class; it is highlighted in your texts.
+We will have two working days on the proposal in class (ungraded, but you must bring a draft to share with classmates).
+Portions of your proposal will be submitted in advance and will be graded and feedback given.
 If you fail to submit a given part of the proposal when it is due, your final grade will be affected.
 We will also share rough drafts of proposal materials with one another in class.

-Late Policy for Course ork
+Late Policy for Coursework

 Late homework assignments and ungraded portions of the proposal will not be accepted.
 There are no exceptions to this rule.
-Late papers (i.e., graded portions of the proposal or the proposal itself) will be accepted for no more than three days after the due date.
+Late papers (i.e., graded portions of the proposal or the proposal itself) will be accepted for no more than two days after the due date.
 The penalty for a late paper is 1 complete letter grade reduction for each day a paper is late (the first drop in a grade occurs once I collect the assignment, usually at the start of class).
-After the three days are over, a grade of "0" will be given for the missed assignments.
+After the two days are over, a grade of "0" will be given for the missed assignments.
 No exceptions will be made to this rule, even in the case of legitimate and documented excuses, technical difficulties (e.g., computer or car), weather issues, and personal problems.
 You should be working on your project on an ongoing basis so that you will always have something to submit.
 You may not e-mail an assignment to me unless we discuss it and I inform you that I will accept it.
 I want hard copies of all work to be submitted by you in class.
 For example, I will not accept an assignment that is e-mailed to me while the class is meeting.